George0417/newbie-on-machine-learning/clean the text.md

  data.head()
 '''
+'''

->label              body_text                            body_text_clean                                   body_text_tokenized
+ label              body_text                            body_text_clean                                   body_text_tokenized
  ham      I've been searching for % the right words     Ive been searching for the right words  [Ive,been,searching,for,the,right,words]

+ '''
  # Remove stopwords

  **Ex4**